encoredev/encore/docs/primitives/pubsub.md

 that if one subscription is running very slowly, it will grow a backlog of unprocessed events.
 However, any other subscriptions will still be processing events in real-time as they are published.

+The `ctx` passed to the handler function is cancelled when the `AckDeadline` for the subscription is reached, this is the time when the message is considered to have timed out and can be redelivered to another subscriber.
+By default if you do not specify an `AckDeadline` the default value of 30 seconds is used.

 ### Method-based handlers

 When using [service structs](/docs/primitives/services-and-apis#service-structs) for dependency injection